shafali03/CV/README.md

 #### *Makers Academy (Oct 2019 to Feb 2020)*

-Study at Makers Academy for 16 weeks bootcamp
+I have studied at Makers Academy for 16 weeks of bootcamp.

 * Object Oriented Programming
 * Test Driven Development